csound-flossmanual/csound-floss/book/05-c-filters.md

 times will result in only the odd numbered partials of the harmonic stack being present.

-The following example demonstrates a comb filter using the&nbsp;
-[vcomb](https://csound.com/docs/manual/vcomb.html) opcode.
-This
-opcode allows for performance time modulation of the loop time parameter.
+The following example demonstrates a comb filter using the [vcomb](https://csound.com/docs/manual/vcomb.html) opcode.
+This opcode allows for performance time modulation of the loop time parameter.
 For the first 5 seconds of the demonstration the reverb time